FACT SHEET – UQAM 2025/26

 Mandatory Health InsuranceThe law governing Quebec health insurance requires that foreign students be in possession of valid health insurance for Quebec.

-Consequently, UQAM charges all international students mandatory insurance fees of approximately CAN$ 324.00 per semester.
+Consequently, UQAM charges all international students mandatory insurance fees of approximately 356$ CAD per semester.
+These fees are subject to change without notice.
 No insurance obtained in your country of origin will exempt you from UQAM’s fees for medical coverage.

-Reciprocal agreements for social security (Health Insurance)If your country of citizenship has signed a reciprocal social security agreement with Quebec, you could be covered by the Régie de l’assurance maladie du Québec (RAMQ).
+Reciprocal agreements for social security (Health Insurance)If your country of citizenship has signed a reciprocal social security agreement with Quebec, you could be covered by the Régie de l’assurance maladie du Québec (RAMQ) and thus be exempt from UQAM’s mandatory health insurance fees.

 The countries that have such an agreement are Belgium, Greece, Finland, France, Denmark, Luxembourg, Norway, Portugal, Romania, Serbia and Sweden.

-To find out more, please consult the RAMQ (Quebec health insurance board) website.
+To find out more, please consult our website and the RAMQ (Quebec health insurance board) website.

 UQAM will not be responsible for students who intend to do an internship while on exchange.